-Forensic accounting employs a mix of accounting, auditing, and investigative acumen to conduct a scrutiny into a company’s financial statements.
-Thus, forensic accounting provides an accounting analysis from a litigation perspective.
-Forensic accountants usually follow are a process which involves accumulating financial evidence, developing technical applications, organizing the information collected and communicating their findings in the form of reports or presentations suited for testimonies in court.
-Needless to say, forensic accountants must have a good knowledge of legal proceedings.
+Forensic accounting employs a mix of accounting, auditing, and investigative acumen by recording of accounting documents, preparing report and performing financial analysis for use in legal proceedings.
+Thus, it provides an accounting analysis from a litigation perspective.
+Forensic accountants usually follow are a process that involves accumulating financial evidence, developing technical applications, organizing the information collected and communicating their findings in the form of reports or presentations suited for testimonies in court.

 Why is Forensic Accounting required?